 PCM (Pulse-Code Modulation)

-If you are looking for another way of outputting high quality audio – you can use 4 pin digital output that can be translated to DAC standard.
+If you are looking for another way of outputting high-quality audio – you can use 4 pins digital output that can be translated to DAC standard.

 I²C (Integrated Circuit)

 SPI (Serial Peripheral Interface)

 This is another standard that expands the connections of your RPI, using 11 pins allows chaining your compatible devices together and read out the output on separate pins.
-This interface allows to link several slave devices to a single master.
+This interface allows linking several slave devices to a single master.

 UART (Universal Asynchronous Receiver Transmitter)

 One of the older interfaces that allows for interactions with a lot of controllers.
 Receiving end is required to have UART hardware on board and commands are issued as 8-bit transfers with 1st and the last bits marking start and the end of the message.
 Voltage levels are ignored, so message can be coded using 3.3V, 5v or at even bigger current level.